Skip to main content

 Online forums and communities

 There are many online forums and communities specifically designed for individuals with low vision where you can interact with others who have similar interests.
-For example, this could be a Peer Connect Group, which include a travel club, book club, business connect network, gardening group, guitar group, and a music group.
+For example, Blind Citizens Australia (BCA) run a number of different Peer Connect Groups online for anyone living with low vision or blindness in Australia.
+These groups include a book club, gardening group, guitar group, employment group, and more.
+View their meeting schedule by visiting the BCA website.

 Social media groups

-Platforms like Facebook and Reddit have groups dedicated to people with low vision or visual impairments.
+Platforms like Facebook and Reddit have groups dedicated to people with low vision.
 Joining these groups can be a great way to connect with others, share experiences, and find individuals who share your interests.
-Examples include Glaucoma Australia Support GroupMacular Disease Foundation AustraliaStroke Foundation Australia and Guide Dogs NSW/ACT.
+Examples include Glaucoma Australia Support GroupMacular Disease Foundation AustraliaStroke Foundation Australia and Guide Dogs Australia.

 Local support groups